TheMythologist/tp/docs/DeveloperGuide.md

    1. Test case: `mark 1 A0123456J p/`<br>
       Expected: Error message appears in the status message explaining that the person identifier provided is invalid.

+### Unmarking attendance

+1. Unmark attendance using index
+   1. Prerequisites: There is at least 1 student in the displayed list.
+The first student in the displayed list has their attendance marked.
+   1. Test case: `unmark 1`<br>
+      Expected: The attendance status of the first student in the displayed list is cleared.
+The status message confirms the successful clearance for the student.

+1. Unmark attendance using Student ID
+   1. Test case: `unmark A0123456J`<br>
+      Expected: The attendance status of the student with ID A0123456J is reset to 'None', regardless of whether they are currently shown in the displayed list.

+1. Unmark attendance for all students
+   1. Test case: `unmark all`<br>
+      Expected: The attendance status of all students in the displayed list is cleared.
+The status message indicates that all persons were marked.

+1. Invalid unmark commands
+   1. Test case: `unmark 99` (assuming there are less than 99 students in the displayed list)<br>
+      Expected: No student is unmarked.
+Error message "Error, user does not exist." appears in the status message.

+   1. Test case: `unmark A9999999W`<br>
+      Expected: No student is unmarked.
+Error message "Error, user does not exist." appears in the status message.

+   1. Test case: `unmark`<br>
+      Expected: Error message indicating invalid command format appears in the status message

+   1. Test case: `unmark 1 all`<br>
+      Expected: Error message appears in the status message explaining that either a person identifier or the all keyword should be provided.

 ## **Apendix: Planned Enhancements**

 **Team size**: 5